HiDefTextiles/HiDefKnits/README.md

 TODO

-1. Creating a software architecture that is scaleble to be flexible enough to create custom stithces, and how to effectively mix and match stitches such that the pattern repeats harmonize.
+1. Creating a software architecture that is scalable to be flexible enough to create custom stitches, and how to effectively mix and match stitches such that the pattern repeats harmonize.

 2. Given the number of knitting visualising software out there, and most forum posts on Ravelry discussing the pros and cons of those programs, the main complaint is poor user experience.
-The design isn't intutive enough and the learning curve is too steep.
+The design isn't intuitive enough and the learning curve is too steep.
 As a result, many aspiring designers are deterred of making the effort of streamlining the design process and continue to use graph paper and manual calculations of stitches.